cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 Fix RPC edge case of not identifying crowdsale purchase
 -----------------------------------------

-When a "Simple Send" transaction is also a "Crowdsale Purchase", always return "Crowdsale Purchase" for "type", when using "omni_gettransaction".
+When a "Simple Send" transaction is also a "Crowdsale Purchase", always return "Crowdsale Purchase" for "type", when using "zus_gettransaction".

 Show "ecosystem" = "all", when all tokens are moved
 -----------------------------------------

-When moving all tokens with the "Send All" transaction and no specific ecosystem is selected, show "all" for "ecosystem", when getting information about such a transaction with "omni_gettransaction".
+When moving all tokens with the "Send All" transaction and no specific ecosystem is selected, show "all" for "ecosystem", when getting information about such a transaction with "zus_gettransaction".

 Log failures when trying to restore state